G00303381/Linked_Data_Semantic_Web_Project/README.md

 ###Querying the API
 </br>The API makes use of typical REST capabilites (Get, Put, Post and Delete).

+###Installing the API
+</br>The necessary dependencies for the API to work have been added to the package.json file, one only needs to run the _npm install_ command in the project directory.
+</br>After the command has successfully installed the necesary dependencies, running the _node main.js_ command will initialise the API.
+</br>To test the APIs REST capabilities I used the Postman dekstop applicaion to query the data, the link to the application can be found below.

 ##General Actions:
 </br>Accessing the root link **(localhost:8080/)** will bring the user to welcome page of the API, a welcome message is displayed as shown below: